mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     Provides a Cluster resource.
 ---

-# mongodb_atlas_cluster
+# mongodbatlas_cluster

-`mongodb_atlas_cluster` provides a Cluster resource.
+`mongodbatlas_cluster` provides a Cluster resource.
 The resource lets you create, edit and delete clusters.
 The resource requires your Project ID.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.